 “The god that you don’t believe in, I don’t believe in either!
-You are working with a very outdated and unsophisticated conception of god.
-My understanding of God is very different.
-When you say, “There is no such thing as God” I agree!
-God is not a thing or entity that can be said to exist.
+You are working with an outdated and unsophisticated conception of God.
+My understanding of God is different.
+When you say, “There is no such thing as God” I agree with you!
+For God is not a thing or entity that can be said to exist or not exist.
 Nor can God be categorized as belonging to this kind of thing or that kind of thing.
-I define God as something wholly other, something necessarily unknowable, beyond our understanding.
+I define God as something wholly other, something ineffable, unknowable, beyond our understanding.
 I cannot say what God is, only what he is not.”

 The theologian Denys Turner is a leading exponent of this type of view.
 In his inaugural lecture as Professor of Divinity at Cambridge University (entitled "How to be an Atheist"), Turner says to the atheist:

 It is no use supposing that you disagree with me if you say “There is no such thing as God’.
 For I got there well before you.
 What I say is merely: the world is created out of nothing, that’s how to understand God.
 Deny that, and you are indeed some sort of decent atheist.
 But note what the issue is between us: it is about the legitimacy of a certain very odd kind of intellectual curiosity, about the right to ask a certain kind of question.”
 P19.

 Note Turner’s parting suggestion, here, that the issue between atheists and theists like himself is whether a deep curiosity about such questions as, “Why is there something rather than nothing?” is even legitimate.
 Turner goes on to characterize the atheist is someone who pooh-poohs such questions, as someone who remains steadfastly unamazed by the fact that there is anything at all.

 But if that’s what an atheist is, then I am not an atheist, and neither are most philosophers (which will come as a surprise to many of them).